syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 ---
 # Setting Toggle Animations in .NET MAUI Navigation Drawer

-The drawer toggling animation can be changed using `Transition` property and it can be set to three different values.
-They are
+The drawer toggling animation can be changed using the `Transition` property, and it can be set to three different values.
+Which are:

 * `SlideOnTop`